 Resources for Teachers

-Find downloadable resources for teachers, parents and students.
+Welcome!
+We hope these free, downloadable resources will enrich and enhance your lesson plans and student learning.
 Visit frequently to find new materials.
 You will need Adobe Reader to view PDF files.
 Download free Adobe Reader software from www.adobe.com.

 Lesson Plans & Teaching Tools

 The Piano Revealed - Winner of the 2013 PLC Curriculum Contest - A fun lesson by Nanette Baltz that trains student in the basic parts and functions of the piano mechanisms and acoustics while preparing for a recital.
 Also includes worksheets for learning the parts of the piano.

 Keyboard Puzzles - Winner of the 2013 PLC Curriculum Contest - A lesson by Kathy Tidd that helps young students learn the arrangements of piano keys.